Pink Floyd: Ummagumma (1969) and Atom Heart Mother (1970)

 Ummagumma represented a departure from Pink Floyd's previous work.
-Released as a double LP on EMI's Harvest label, the first two sides contained live performances recorded at Manchester College of Commerce and Mothers, a club in Birmingham.
-The second LP contained a single experimental contribution from each band member.
-Ummagumma was released in November 1969 and received positive reviews.
-It reached number five, spending 21 weeks on the UK chart.
+Released as their first double-LP on EMI's Harvest label, the first disc contained live performances of the band's concert staples recorded at the Manchester College of Commerce and Mothers, a club in Birmingham.
+The second LP contained experimental contributions from each band member, a concept spearheaded by Wright, who, inspired by the vast studio technology and varied instruments at the group's disposal, expressed his desire to create "real music".
+Ummagumma was released in November 1969 and received positive reviews, with contemporaneous critics commending the band's unyielding and unorthodox efforts, songs of which ventured into genres such as musique concrète, drone, and modern classical, among others.
+It peaked at number five and spent 21 weeks on the UK chart.

 In October 1970, Pink Floyd released Atom Heart Mother.
 (Note: The band recorded their previous LPs using a four-track system; Atom Heart Mother was their first album recorded on an eight-track machine.)
 An early version premièred in England in January, but disagreements over the mix prompted the hiring of Ron Geesin to work out the sound problems.
 Geesin worked to improve the score, but with little creative input from the band, production was troublesome.
 Geesin completed the project with the aid of John Alldis, the director of the choir hired to perform on the record.
 Smith earned an executive producer credit, and the album marked his final official contribution to Pink Floyd's discography.
 Gilmour said it was "a neat way of saying that he didn't ... do anything".
 Atom Heart Mother became Pink Floyd's first number-one album and spent 18 weeks on the UK chart.
 Waters was critical of Atom Heart Mother, saying he would prefer if it were "thrown into the dustbin and never listened to by anyone ever again".
 Gilmour once described it as "a load of rubbish", and said "we were scraping the barrel a bit at that period".